 - ECDSA variants: Elliptic curve algorithms (ecdsa-sha2-nistp256/384/521).
 Middle-ground option for older systems.

-On systems running in FIPS mode (crypto policy), some algorithms may be restricted—check with ssh -Q HostKeyAlgorithms.
+On systems running in FIPS mode or under a crypto policy, some algorithms may be restricted regardless of sshd_config.
+List what your build actually supports with ssh -Q HostKeyAlgorithms.

 sign_and_send_pubkey: no mutual signature supported